-To cooperate during the national emergency with high school students who desire to shorten the time required for their graduation, the Academy will operate on an accelerated year-around program for the duration.
-Definitely superior students will be permitted to carry an extra course and thus further materially reduce the total time required to complete all college entrance requirements.
+To cooperate with high school students who desire to shorten the time required for graduation, the Academy will operate on an accelerated year-round program.
+Definitely superior students may qualify to carry an extra course and thus materially reduce the total time required to complete all college entrance requirements.
 Students may complete entrance requirements and be promoted to work of college level at the end of any quarter.

-This intensified program will not only shorten time but also tend to develop superior habits of concentration and an improved grasp of necessary tool subject matter.
+This intensified program, for those who wish it, will not only shorten time but also tend to develop superior habits of concentration and an improved grasp of necessary tool subject matter.